joruzu/PLSQL-notes/1z0-149_topics/2_writing_statements.md

 in above example the left operand is true so plsql does not evaluate the right operand in if statement, so no divide by zero error

 #### Comparison operators
 - comparison operators compare one expression to another.
-The result is always either TRUE, FALSE, or NULL.
+The result is always either `TRUE, FALSE, or NULL`.
-- if the value of one expression is NULL, then the result of the comparison is also NULL.
+- if the value of one expression is `NULL`, then the result of the comparison is also `NULL`.
 - comparison operators are:
   - IS [NOT] NULL
   - relational operators: =, <>, <, >, <=, >=